 The RA will facilitate the initial Request for Proposal/Quotation process for the procurement of solar PV to be commissioned in 2023.
 The solicitation of Solar Procurement will follow the rules set by the recently completed Bulk Generation Procurement Rules.
-This work stream will include the review and assessment of applications to determine a lead bidder(s) for predesignated sites.
+This work stream will include the review and assessment of applications to determine a lead bidder(s) for predesignated sites and will allow developers to propose alternatives ii.

-ii.
 Retail Tariff Review

-Based on the Retail Tariff Methodology, the RA will conduct a further retail tariff review to establish a 3-year tariff period.
-The rate review will assess all costs associated with the production and distribution of electricity and will analyse information such as the Bulk Generator Licensee's cost to generate electricity and the TD & R Licensee's cost to transmit and distribute electricity, including operation and maintenance, reasonable overhead expenses, administration and other costs.
+Based on the Retail Tariff Methodology, the RA planned to conduct a further retail tariff review to establish a 3-year tariff period.
+The rate review would have assessed all costs associated with the production and distribution of electricity and will analyse information such as the Bulk Generator Licensee's cost to generate electricity and the TD & R Licensee's cost to transmit and distribute electricity, including operation and maintenance, reasonable overhead expenses, administration and other costs.
+A major aspect of this tariff review would have been the introduction of new tariff structures.
+However, due to the financial constraints an RA fee increase would be required to accomplish this in the proposed financial year.
+Consequently, a "basic" review will be conducted, and the review period will be for one year.